Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Introduction

+Communication bottlenecks pose a significant challenge for distributed optimization due to limited communication bandwidth and power.
+To improve communication efficiency, the effective compressed communication strategies have been extensively studied has been extensively studied, see, e.g., \cite{Zhu2016, Tang2018, Liao2022, Yi2022}, and recent survey paper \cite{Cao2023}.
 Recently, there are few studies on distributed online convex optimization with compressed communication.
-For example, the authors of \cite{Li2021b} propose the ECD-AMSGrad algorithm by integrating the AMSGrad algorithm in~\cite{Reddi2019} with extrapolation compression strategy proposed in~\cite{Tang2018}, where the compressed information is the extrapolation of the local decisions between two successive iterations.
-However, the theoretical analysis of the ECD-AMSGrad algorithm is not provided, and only empirical results are presented.
-The authors of \cite{Cao2023a} propose a decentralized online gradient descent algorithm with compressed communication by introducing an auxiliary variable to estimate the neighbors' decisions at each iteration, and establish an $\mathcal{O}( {\sqrt T } )$ network regret bound for general convex local loss functions.
-In that algorithm the compressed information is the difference between the local decision at each iteration and the value of the auxiliary variable from previous iteration.
-Such a compression strategy is called difference compression \cite{Tang2018}.
-The authors of \cite{Tu2022} propose a distributed online gradient descent algorithm with difference compression, and an ${\mathcal{O}}( {\sqrt T } )$ regret bound and an $\mathcal{O}\big( {\log ( T )} \big)$ regret bound for general convex and strongly convex local loss functions, respectively.
-Different from the difference compression strategy used in \cite{Cao2023a}, \cite{Tu2022} introduces two auxiliary variables.
-The first one serves the same purpose as the auxiliary variable in \cite{Cao2023a}, while the second ensures that the first does not need to be exchanged.
-Moreover, this algorithm is further extended to two bandit feedback versions (in the bandit feedback setting only the values of the local loss function at some points are privately revealed to the agents at each iteration) in \cite{Tu2022}.
-The authors of \cite{Ge2023} propose a distributed online gradient descent algorithm with one-point bandit feedback by using the compression strategy similar to that used in \cite{Tu2022}, and establish an $\mathcal{O}( {T^{3/4}} )$ regret bound for general convex local loss functions.
+For example, the authors of \cite{Li2021b} propose the ECD-AMSGrad algorithm by integrating the AMSGrad algorithm in \cite{Reddi2019} with extrapolation compression strategy proposed in \cite{Tang2018}.
+However, only empirical results are presented in \cite{Li2021b}.
+The authors of \cite{Cao2023a, Tu2022} propose distributed online gradient descent algorithms with compressed communication by introducing auxiliary variables to estimate the neighbors' decisions at each iteration, and establish $\mathcal{O}( {\sqrt T } )$ network regret bounds for convex local loss functions.
+Moreover, the authors of \cite{Tu2022} also propose two compressed distributed online gradient descent algorithms with bandit feedback (in the bandit feedback setting only the values of the local loss function at some points are privately revealed to the agents at each iteration).
+The authors of \cite{Ge2023} propose a distributed online gradient descent algorithm with one-point bandit feedback by using the compression strategy similar to that used in \cite{Tu2022}, and establish an~$\mathcal{O}( {T^{3/4}} )$ regret bound for convex local loss functions.
 Note that all the aforementioned studies on distributed online convex optimization with compressed communication consider the fixed communication topology.
 However, \emph{when the communication topology is time-varying, it remains unclear how to design provably communication-efficient distributed online algorithms with sublinear regret} (Question~1).
-In particular, the strategy of introducing the second auxiliary variable in \cite{Tu2022, Ge2023} relies on a fixed mixing matrix to establish an equality relation between the two auxiliary variables, which can be rigorously justified via mathematical induction.
-However, when the mixing matrix becomes time-varying, this relation no longer holds, rendering the strategy inapplicable.